librairy/learnerTweets-service/README.md

 ./build 1k-tweets.csv
 ```

-6.- Finally, check again the service is working on that
+6.- Finally, check again the service is working on that:
 ```sh
 docker-compose logs -f
 ```